-In July 2002, ICAN convened a multi-disciplinary group of interested agency representatives to identify data elements to be collected for safely surrendered and abandoned infants (those who survive and those who do not) as well as their mothers and fathers.
-Data elements were identified based on their usefulness in best implementing the law in Los Angeles County.
-In other words, the group sought to determine the characteristics of women who safely surrendered their infants and the characteristics of women who abandoned their newborns in an unsafe manner.
-On a broader level, the group wanted to establish data that would aid in analyzing the overall effectiveness of the law.
-See page 86 for a complete listing of the data elements established by this group.
+In July 2002, ICAN convened a multi-disciplinary group of interested agency representatives to identify data elements to be collected for safely surrendered and abandoned infants (those who survive and those who do not) as well as from their parents.
+The group sought to determine the characteristics of women who safely surrendered their infants and the characteristics of women who abandoned their newborns in an unsafe manner.
+On a broader level, the group wanted to also collect data that would aid in analyzing the overall effectiveness of the law.
+Starting on page 80 this report includes the data elements established by the group.

-Throughout the past fifteen years, ICAN has collected data with the assistance of the Department of Medical Examiner-Coroner and the Department of Children and Family Services.
-The body of this report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2017.
-This report also addresses the positive outcomes of the SSBL and Los Angeles County's ongoing efforts to best implement this law: positive outcomes include, the adoption of 133 safely surrendered infants and the safe reclamation of 11 infants.
+As a result, and for the past sixteen years, ICAN has collected data with the assistance of the Department of Medical Examiner-Coroner and the Department of Children and Family Services.
+This report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2018.
+This report also addresses the positive outcomes of the SSBL and Los Angeles County's ongoing efforts to best implement this law.
+Other positive outcomes include, the final adoption of 140 safely surrendered infants and the safe reclamation of 13 infants.

-Since SSBL went into effect on January 1, 2001, 159 infants have been safely surrendered in Los Angeles County.
-Tragically, during this same time period, 81 infants have been found abandoned in Los Angeles County; 21 of these infants survived and 60 were found deceased.
+Since SSBL went into effect on January 1, 2001, 174 infants have been safely surrendered in Los Angeles County.
+Tragically, during this same time period, 82 infants have been found abandoned in Los Angeles County; 22 of these infants survived and 60 were found deceased.
 It is promising to note that the number of abandoned infants has declined from 14 infants in 2001, to no more than six per year since 2007.
 There was one deceased abandoned infant in 2011, 2013, 2015 and 2016 respectively, and no deceased abandoned infants in 2014 and 2017, while the number of safe surrenders increased from zero in 2001 to an all-time high of 18 in 2015.
 The chart on the next page shows that while the numbers of safely surrendered infants increased, there was a downward trend in the number of abandonments.
 In fact, in 2011 and 2013, there was only one abandoned infant and in 2017 there were none reported to date.
 There were two infants abandoned in 2014 and three in 2016.
 Unfortunately, this downward trend was threatened in 2015 when despite having the highest number in safe surrendered infants, there were still five abandoned infants, including one deceased.
-However, this was observed to have happened only in the year 2015, the reason for this occurrence on this particular year is yet to be explored.
-Despite the spike in 2015, we remain optimistic by the effectiveness of this law as illustrated in the following chart and graph and especially by figures obtained within the last two years, with only three abandoned infants in 2016 and no abandoned infants in 2017.
+The reason for this occurrence on this particular year is yet to be explored.
+Despite the spike in 2015, we remain optimistic by the effectiveness of this law as illustrated in the following chart and graph and especially by the figures gathered within the last three years, with only three abandoned infants in 2016, none in 2017 and one abandoned infant that survived, in 2018.
 Please refer to the chart on the next page for exact numbers.

-Safely Surrendered and Abandoned Infants Los Angeles County 2002-2017 Trend Chart
+Safely Surrendered and Abandoned Infants Los Angeles County 2001-2018 Trend Chart

-2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 Total Safely 0 10 8 10 8 11 15 8 7 8 6 13 9 11 18 8 9 159 Surrendered Abandoned 3 5 1 1 0 2 0 0 1 0 0 0 0 2 4 2 0 21 Surviving Abandoned 11 8 7 7 4 6 3 2 2 3 1 3 1 0 1 1 0 60 Deceased
+2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 Total Safely Surrendered 0 10 8 10 8 11 15 8 7 8 6 13 9 11 18 8 9 15 174 Abandoned Surviving 3 5 1 1 0 2 0 0 1 0 0 0 0 2 4 2 0 1 22 Abandoned Deceased 11 8 7 7 4 6 3 2 2 3 1 3 1 0 1 1 0 0 60